davelab6/type-notes/2019-05-25_fontstand.md

 * * *

-## Paul van der Laan - Short Talk
+## Paul van der Laan - Bold Monday - Short Talk

 Bold Monday also has been around 10 years now.
 We make type, but also publish.
 We make specimens for every release.

-* * *
+Here's some of the latest.

-## Joana Correia - Slow Type
+## Joana Correia / Nova Type Foundry / Slow Type

 I presented this at ATYPI last year and i want to go deeper on this topic :)